leandrogoe/leandrogoe.github.io/protect_mongo_db.md

 = Sidekiq =

-Sidekiq still remains an strong player in the realm of background processing engines that easily integrate with Ruby.
+Sidekiq still remains a strong player in the realm of background processing engines that easily integrate with Ruby.
 When you work with Sidekiq, you need to decide how many Sidekiq processes you are going to spawn and how many threads each one of those will have.
 Furthermore, if you are working in the cloud, you may decide to autoscale the number of your Sidekiq processes based on load, so that you only pay what you need, what is a good thing.

 You may be thinking, well we can just limit the maximum number of Sidekiq threads available some low number - a few tens of threads - and that would ensure we would never leave our database unresponsive.
 While that's mostly true, as your system grows, sooner or later you will need to scale that number of threads to much higher numbers.
 And that's feasible!
 If your jobs are not I/O intensive, you can easily scale Sidekiq to several thousands of threads without affecting the performance of your MongoDB cluster.